Skip to main content

 • Tucking their tail between their legs

 With some gentle reassurance and rewards, you can help your dog overcome many of their fears and phobias.
-But sometimes, in severe cases, your vet may need to intervene.17 Solutions you can try include:
+In more severe cases, your vet may recommend medication during events that cause your dog more stress.

-• Avoid whatever is causing your dog's fears.
-For example, if your dog is afraid of the vacuum, only vacuum with your dog in another room.
+• Avoid whatever is causing your dog’s fears.
+For example, if your dog is afraid of the vacuum, put your dog in another room or outside when you vacuum.

-• Play soothing music or use a white noise machine to drown out frightening sounds like fireworks or thunder.18
+• Play soothing music or use a white noise machine to drown out frightening sounds like fireworks or thunder.

-• Use a calming wrap to keep your dog relaxed prior to stressful situations that could induce fear.18
+• Try a calming wrap to keep your dog relaxed prior to stressful situations that could induce fear.

 • Visit your veterinarian to see if medication can help calm your dog.